JamesWeatherhead/local-phi-scrubber/README.md

 # Local PHI Scrubber Chrome Extension

-Chrome extension that removes Protected Health Information (PHI) from clinical text using local processing.
+Chrome extension that removes Protected Health Information (PHI) from clinical text using a locally hosted Microsoft Phi-3 Mini 128K large language model served via Ollama.
 All data stays on your machine.

 **IMPORTANT CAVEAT:** Language models are non-deterministic and may miss identifiers or over-redact.
 Manual review of all output is mandatory before use.